-purposes (e.g. existing or future pedestrian paths or cycle lanes etc);

-b. maintain the amenity of the streetscape.

-Note - A noise impact assessment may be required to demonstrate compliance with this PO.
-Noise impact assessments are to be prepared in accordance with Planning scheme policy - Noise.

-Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures.

-- adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - do not remove existing or prevent future active b. transport routes or connections to the street network; - are located, constructed and landscaped in C. accordance with Planning scheme policy - Integrated

-Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures.

-Note - Refer to Overlay map - Active transport for future active transport routes.
+com prep Note purposes (e.g. existing or future pedestrian paths or cycle lanes etc); maintain the amenity of the streetscape. e - A noise impact assessment may be required to demonstrate pliance with this PO.
+Noise impact assessments are to be bared in accordance with Planning scheme policy - Noise. e - Refer to Planning Scheme Policy - Integrated design for sils and examples of noise attenuation structures. і. іі. b. с. adjoining a motorway or rail line; or adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. do not remove existing or prevent future active transport routes or connections to the street network; are located, constructed and landscaped in accordance with Planning scheme policy - Integrated design. and Note e - Refer to Planning Scheme Policy - Integrated design for details examples of noise attenuation structures. e - Refer to Overlay map - Active transport for future active tran sport routes.